-- 1. The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
 There must be unrestricted competition based on results - Competition should center on medical conditions over the full cycle of care - 5.
 Value is driven by provider experience, scale, and learning at the medical condition level - 6.
-Competition should be regional and national, not just local - Patients select excellent providers in the region for their medical condition, rather than the closest provider for all services - Excellent providers manage delivery across multiple geographies - Utilize partnerships to integrate care across separate institutions
+Competition should be regional and national, not just local - Providers should be selected based on excellence in a medical condition, rather than because they are the most convenient - Excellent providers can manage delivery across multiple geographies